Skip to main content

 • Snap (Snapchat) and ByteDance (TicTok) settled out of court

-The plaintiff in the case is a young girl, known in the court filings as K.G.M.
-She is alleging that the algorithms used by social media companies are intended to be addictive.
+The plaintiff in this case was a young girl, known in the court filings as K.G.M.
+She alleged that the algorithms used by social media companies are intended to be addictive.
 While she is the high-profile name in this case, she is one of a larger group of people suing social media companies.

 This case could have broad implications, including a revisiting of Section 230, a provision that currently prohibits people from suing social media platforms